-Following Yao et al. (2011), participants viewed a series of short stories containing two preparation sentences (sentences 1 and 2) and a target sentence, containing a character either i) speaking or thinking with ii) direct or indirect reference.
-On each trial, participants viewed a fixation cross for 1-2 seconds (jittered at random), followed by one slide per sentence, presented sequentially (see Figure 1).
-Viewing times per slide were determined using the following formula: $(words \times 100ms) + (syllables \times 50ms) + 2000ms$.
-Mean presentation times were 5.61s and 5.72s for sentences 1 and 2, and 5.95s and 6.22s for direct and indirect target sentences, reflecting the slightly longer length of indirect sentences on average (18.6 words per indirect sentence compared to 16.8 for direct sentences).
-To allow for sufficient trials in each condition, the number of stories was increased from the 90 trials used in Yao et al. (2011) to 120, split across two 20-minute runs (additional stories were prepared by a narratologist, MB, to follow the length, complexity, and style of the original stimuli, and ensure balance across the four conditions).
-Each run also contained three 30s break periods, occurring every 20 trials.
-An attentional check (a simple comprehension question relating to factual content from the preceding story) was included after 25% of trials, with participants having 6 seconds to respond.
-A full list of the stories and questions used is available at http://community.dur.ac.uk/benjamin.alderson-day/RVT_full_stim_aldersonday.pdf.
+Following Yao et al. (2011), participants viewed a series of short stories containing two preparation sentences (Sentences 1 and 2) and a target sentence, containing a character either (i) speaking or thinking with (ii) direct or indirect reference.
+On each trial, participants viewed a fixation cross for 1-2 sec (jittered at random), followed by one slide per sentence, presented sequentially (see Figure 1).
+Viewing times per slide were determined using the following formula: (Words $\times$ 100 msec) + (Syllables $\times$ 50 msec) + 2000 msec.
+Mean presentation times were 5.61 and 5.72 sec for Sentences 1 and 2, respectively, and 5.95 and 6.22 sec for direct and indirect target sentences, respectively, reflecting the slightly longer length of indirect sentences on average (18.6 words per indirect sentence compared to 16.8 for direct sentences).
+To allow for sufficient trials in each condition, the number of stories was increased from the 90 trials used in Yao et al. (2011) to 120, split across two 20-min runs (additional stories were prepared by a narratologist, M. B., to follow the length, complexity, and style of the original stimuli and ensure balance across the four conditions).
+Each run also contained three 30-sec break periods, occurring every 20 trials.
+An attentional check (a simple comprehension question relating to factual content from the preceding story) was included after 25% of trials, with participants having 6 sec to respond.
 Four random orders of trials were generated, counterbalancing the combination of voice/thought and direct/indirect target sentences across participants.
-Eye-tracking timings were collected as an indicator of participants' reading responses for the two preparation sentences and target sentence.
-Specifically, participants' first fixation (the beginning of the sentence) and last fixation (the final line of the target sentence) within the text area were used to define reading onsets and offsets of characters' speaking and thinking in the target sentence.
-These were then directly included in the fMRI model to account for individual differences in the reading response.
+Eyetracking timings were collected as an indicator of participants' reading responses for the two preparation sentences and the target sentence.
+Specifically, participants' first